apache/couchdb/share/doc/src/api/ddoc/common.rst

     :head:`/{db}/{docid}/{attname}`

 .. http:get:: /{db}/_design/{ddoc}/{attname}
+  :synopsis: Gets the attachment of a design document

   Returns the file attachment associated with the design document.
   The raw data of the associated attachment is returned (just as if you were